 When is MAP Open?

-MAP is open for children enrolled in Kindergarten-grade 6 on some non-school days, on early release days, and during the February & April Vacation Weeks.
-MAP is not open during the summer.
+MAP is open for children enrolled in Kindergarten-grade 6 on some non-school days, on early release days, and during the February & April Vacation Weeks (not available for Jump Start) MAP is not open during the summer.

 Do we need to sign up for early release days?

 If your child is normally enrolled on a day that an early release is scheduled, you do not need to sign up.
 If your child does not normally attend MAP on the day an early release day falls on and you need coverage you can speak to the Program Director at your child’s site about availability.